+35725368683

 How to check which trademarks are no longer available

-Before registering a trademark in Cyprus, you need to make sure that it is unique.
-To do this, you can use national and international registries.
+Before registering a trademark in Cyprus, you must ensure it is unique.
+To do this, you can use national and international registries:

 How to register a trademark in Cyprus